 In 2015 the Monterey Bay National Marine Sanctuary Condition Report was partially updated.
 The 2009 Monterey Bay condition report provided a summary of resources in the sanctuary, pressures on those resources, current conditions and trends, and management responses to reduce or mitigate human pressures.
 The 2015 report provides an update to the State of the Sanctuary Resources section, which assesses the health of the sanctuary.
 Sanctuary staff, with input from regional scientific experts, re-evaluated status and trend ratings for 16 standardized questions.
 Each question was re-evaluated for accuracy and completeness, given new data sets, published literature and expert opinion that have become available since 2009.
 For most questions, new information and updated narratives are provided, and many include new status and trend ratings.
 Trend ratings are generally based on trends since 2009.
 This re-evaluation was completed for three sanctuary environments: (1.) estuarine, (2.) nearshore and (3.) offshore.
 A fourth environment, seamount, was evaluated for the first time in this update due to the addition of Davidson Seamount Management Zone to the sanctuary in November 2008.

-Papahānaumokuākea Marine National Monument is the single largest conservation area under the U.S. flag, encompassing 137,797 square miles of the Pacific Ocean - an area larger than all the country's national parks combined.
-Thanks to their isolation and past management efforts, the reefs of the Northwestern Hawaiian Islands are considered to be in nearly pristine condition.
+Papahānaumokuākea Marine National Monument is the single largest conservation area under the U.S. flag, encompassing an area of 582,578 square miles of the Pacific Ocean—an area larger than all the country's national parks combined.
+Home to the highly endangered Hawaiian monk seal, threatened green turtles, and many species found nowhere else on earth, the complex and highly productive marine ecosystems of the monument are significant contributors to the biological diversity of the ocean.

 In 2020, a new Stellwagen Bank National Marine Sanctuary Condition Report was released.
 This marks a second comprehensive update to describe the status and trends of sanctuary resources including water quality, habitat, living resources, and maritime archaeological resources.
 In addition, this new condition report includes the status and trends of ecosystem services including heritage, food supply, consumptive and non-consumptive recreation, sense of place, science and education.
 This condition report will inform the next sanctuary management plan update process which will begin in 2020.